saucereg/saucer/README.md

 ## Status

 __Saucer is not currently finished.__ Please be aware of that when downloading this project.
-Most recently, the Events API was completed and tested.
-Still much more work to go.
+Most recently, Models and Collections have been written but testing is still in planning (trying to work out the best way to test with classes).

 ## Usage
 ### Install